kitesi/scoped-sort/README.md

 Example: `/title-/` => sort using the text after the text 'title-' in each section/item.

+Example: `u /c\w+/ p` => sort using the matched word that starts with c in each section/item and remove duplicates.

 # Configuration

 All of the configuration is under `scoped-sort`, visit your settings.json to change them.